LearnYouSomeComputer/Tools-For-Programming/01-Exploring-Text-Editors.md

 > isn't that so great?
 >
 > Please don't bother with any of that, though.
 I just want you to open in the
-> command-line like jpico, so that I can get some work done and move on with my life.
+> command-line like `jpico` so that I can get some work done and move on with my life.
 >
 > With love,
 > Me, the user.